Apress/beginning-cpp23/README.md

 ## Contributions

 See the file [Contributing.md](Contributing.md) for more information on how you can contribute to this repository.

+## Errata

+See [Errata.md](Errata.md) for a list of known mistakes in the book.
-Any errata may be submitted either through the [Apress arrata submission form](https://www.apress.com/gp/services/errata).
+Any additional errata may be submitted either through the [Apress arrata submission form](https://www.apress.com/gp/services/errata), or as an Issues or Pull request on this Github repository.